ProjectAlita/projectalita.github.io/docs/alita-dial.md

 ### Import Prompts to EPAM AI Dial

-Once you have the JSON file from Alita, you can easily import it into AI Dial.
+Once you have the JSON file from ELITEA, you can easily import it into AI Dial.

 ### Importing the Prompt into AI Dial:

 1. **Begin Import**: Click on the **Import prompts** icon within the AI Dial platform.
-2. **Select File**: Browse your device and select the JSON file you exported from Alita.
+2. **Select File**: Browse your device and select the JSON file you exported from ELITEA.
 3. **Complete Import**: The platform will automatically add the prompt to the **Prompts** section.
 4. **Usage**: You can now select and use the prompt within AI Dial.